Inventium/rubymacros.com/source/content/_ruby.html.md

 One limitation of this technique is that Ruby comments are treated as preprocessor directives.
 For example, `# My Ruby comment` isn't parseable using CPP.
-One could, one supposes, use `c/c++` commenting in lieue of Ruby commenting.
+One could, one supposes, use `c/c++` commenting in lieu of Ruby commenting.
 Which smacks of jumping from frying pan to fire, to stretch a metaphor.

 But, our example runs: